 But what about the services and solutions organizations invest in to enhance offices and move to a healthier, more efficient, attractive, and ‘smart office,’ including the required IoT applications?
 Talent management?
 Training?
 Optimizing and measuring the employee experience?
 Novel technologies and use cases?
 The collaboration between human workers and machines?
 Automation platforms?
 Digital HR?
 Entirely new methods and technologies to prepare for a more digital future?

 They are all part of the broader, holistic picture of the future of work we mentioned, only covering the more direct technology part.

 Virtually all consulting firms, research companies, and vendors talk about the future of work nowadays, often with a different angle since it’s become such a vast and essential topic.

 But also organizations do their Future of Work homework, including HR officers.
-Even NASA has a Future of Work framework (see image below), an initiative of its Office of the Chief Human Capital Officer (OCHCO), “to understand the disruptors driving the future of work and implications for NASA so that it can evolve talent strategies aligned with the new work, workforce, and workplace of tomorrow.”
+Even NASA has a Future of Work framework (see image), an initiative of its Office of the Chief Human Capital Officer (OCHCO), “to understand the disruptors driving the future of work and implications for NASA so that it can evolve talent strategies aligned with the new work, workforce, and workplace of tomorrow.”